disneystreaming/smithy4s/modules/docs/src/05-design/03-services.md

 As stated previously, smithy4s generates a coproduct type for each operation, where the members of the coproduct point to the various errors listed in the smithy operation shape.
 Additionally, each structure annotated with `@error` in smithy is rendered as a case-class that extends `Throwable`, because `Throwables` are the de-facto standard of doing error handling on the JVM.
 Even libraries that use `Either` to perform error handling often represent the left-hand-side of the Either as some throwable type, to facilitate the absorption of errors into the error-channels of monadic constructs (`IO.raiseError`, etc)

 As a result, it is important for smithy4s to expose functions that generically enable the filtering of throwables against the `Error` type parameter of an operation, so that interpreters can intercept errors and apply the correct encoding (dictated via `Schema`) before communicating them back to the caller over the user.
-Conversely, it is important to expose a function that allows to go from the generic `Error` type parameter to `Throwable`, so that errors received via low-level communication channels can be turnd into `Throwable` at the client call site, in order to populate the relevant error channel when exposing monofunctor semantics.
+Conversely, it is important to expose a function that allows to go from the generic `Error` type parameter to `Throwable`, so that errors received via low-level communication channels can be turned into `Throwable` at the client call site, in order to populate the relevant error channel when exposing mono-functor semantics.

 Therefore, when a smithy operation has `errors` defined, the corresponding `smithy4s.Endpoint` also extends the `Errorable` interface, which looks like this :